The Weather at

 TELEVISION REPORTING OF ARMIDALE’S WEATHER - Since 1st

-all three television networks (ABC, NBN, Prime) in their evening weather
+readings, all three television networks (ABC, NBN, Prime) in their evening

 airport.